 Even though 3 colours commonly refer to these ingredients, the ingredients can vary by region and family.
 Some people use salmon (pink) instead of chicken, or even make it 4 colours!
-I added pickled ginger to give my dish an extra pop of colour and flavour.
+I added pickled ginger to give my dish an extra pop of colour and flavour, but this is optional.

 What is "soboro"?